ZoneMinder/zmeventnotification/hook_example/README.md

 **I don't plan to provide support for these hooks.
 They are for reference only and require setup and some degree of know how**

+### Limitations
+ * Only tested with ZM 1.32.
+May or may not work with older versions
+ * Needs [this PR](https://github.com/ZoneMinder/zoneminder/pull/2231) to fetch images which is not yet merged

+### What
 This is just an example of how you can use the new `hook` feature of the notification server to invoke a custom script on the event before it generates an alarm.
 This implements a hook script that detects for persons in an image that raised an alarm before sending out a notification.